-For the year ended 30 September 2016, GrainCorp considers that its governance structure complies with the third edition of the ASX Corporate Governance Principles and Recommendations ('Recommendations').
+For the year ended 30 September 2019, GrainCorp considers that its governance structure complies with the third edition of the ASX Corporate Governance Principles and Recommendations ('Recommendations').

-Copies of GrainCorp's Constitution, Charters and related governance materials are available on GrainCorp's website at www.graincorp.com.au/investors-and-media/investor-information/corporate-governance a) Primary objective of the Board
+Copies of GrainCorp's Constitution, Charters and related governance materials are available on GrainCorp's website at www.graincorp.com.au/about-graincorp/company#cgs.